philcali/sbt-lwjgl-plugin/README.md

 How it works
 ---

 The plugin makes use of public [maven repo] found at the LWJGL wiki.
-It pulls the dependencies, and extracts to your lib directory.
+It pulls the dependencies, and extracts lwjgl jar to your working lib directory.

 The plugin comes with a Slick2D trait for [Slick] dependencies.